Karen Marie Moning

-Karen Marie Moning is an American author.
-Many of her novels have appeared on the New York Times Bestseller List with Shadowfever reaching the number one position on multiple national best sellers lists.
+Karen Marie Moning (born November 1, 1964) is an American author.
+Many of her novels have appeared on The New York Times Best Seller list with Shadowfever reaching the number one position on multiple national best sellers lists.
 She is a winner of the prestigious Romance Writers of America RITA award for Best Paranormal Romance and is a multiple RITA nominee.

 Biography

 Karen Marie Moning was born in Cincinnati, Ohio, the daughter of Anthony R. Moning and Janet L. Moning.
-Moning graduated from Purdue University with a Bachelor's degree in Society and Law.
+Moning graduated from Purdue University with a bachelor's degree in Society and Law.
 Before becoming a full-time writer, she worked as a bartender, a computer consultant, and an insurance specialist.

 Moning began her career writing paranormal romance set in Scotland.
 Beyond the Highland Mist was published in 1999 and nominated for two RITA awards.
-She then published six more novels in her award-winning HIGHLANDER series, and received the RITA Award in 2001 for The Highlander’s Touch.
+She then published six more novels in her award-winning Highlander series, and received the RITA Award in 2001 for The Highlander's Touch.